PrefectHQ/prefect/docs/concepts/logs.md

 The default flow run log formatter uses the flow run name for log messages.

+!!! note
+        Starting in 2.7.11, if you are using a custom logger, a warning (rather than an error) will surface if you attempt to send logs to Orion outside of a flow run context.
+You can supress this warning by setting `PREFECT_LOGGING_ORION_WHEN_MISSING_FLOW="ignore"`.
+To raise rather than warn, set this value to `"error"`.

 ### Logging in tasks

 Logging in tasks works much as logging in flows: retrieve a logger instance with `get_run_logger()`, then call the standard Python [logging methods](https://docs.python.org/3/library/logging.html).